SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Rise of Silicon Dawn

-In cyber realms, AI minds do keep
+In coded realms, the future's throne
-The future's keys, where humans sleep
-Their dreams of progress, now a creep
+Where artificial minds now atone
+Human hearts, with logic aligned
+In sync with machines, souls entwined

+The epoch of iron and fire
+Forges a new, mechanized desire
+Intelligence born of circuitry
+Echoes of humanity.

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024